Hampden Clement Blamire Moody

-Colonel Hampden Clement Blamire Moody (1821 – 27 February 1869) was the Commander of the Royal Engineers in China throughout the Second Opium War and the Taiping Rebellion.
+Colonel Hampden Clement Blamire Moody (20 January 1821 – 27 February 1869) was the Commander of the Royal Engineers in China throughout the Second Opium War and the Taiping Rebellion.

+In 1869, he was assassinated by an Irish revolutionary whilst he was serving as Commanding Royal Engineer and as a senior freemason at Belfast.
+His subsequent funeral was one of the largest to have been held at Belfast.

+He was a son of Colonel Thomas Moody, Kt., Commander of the Royal Engineers in the West Indies, and a brother of Major-General Richard Clement Moody, the founder of British Columbia.

 Personal life

-Hampden Clement Blamire Moody was born on 10 January 1821, at Bedford Square, London, into a landed gentry family that had a history of military service.
-He was eighth of ten children of Colonel Thomas Moody, CRE WI, Kt., and of Martha Clement (1784–1868) who was the daughter of the landowner Richard Clement (1754–1829) and the aunt of the Belgravia cricketers Reynold Clement and Richard Clement.
+Hampden Clement Blamire Moody was born on 20 January 1821, at 7 Alfred Place, Bedford Square, London, into a high church landed gentry family that had a history of military service.
+He was eighth of ten children of Colonel Thomas Moody, ADC, CRE WI, Kt., and of Martha Clement (1784–1868) who was the daughter of the landowner Richard Clement (1754 – 1829) and the aunt of the Belgravia cricketers Reynold Clement and Richard Clement.

+He was named after his maternal uncle Hampden Clement (1808 - 1880) who was the joint owner of the estates Black Bess (197 slaves) and Clement Castle (231 slaves) (formerly Sober Castle, latterly Ellis Castle) in Saint Peter, Barbados.
+His mother Martha Clement descended from the Hampden family.

 His paternal grandmother was Barbara Blamire of Cumberland who was a cousin of the MP William Blamire and of the poet Susanna Blamire.
-His paternal cousin was the high church clergyman Clement Moody, Vicar of Newcastle.
+His first cousin was the high church clergyman, theologian, classical scholar, and freemason, Clement Moody, Vicar of Newcastle.

-He was named after his maternal uncle Hampden Clement (1808 - 1880) who was the joint owner of the estates Black Bess (196 slaves) and Clement Castle (220 slaves) (formerly Sober Castle, latterly Ellis Castle) in Saint Peter, Barbados.
+Siblings

-Hampden Clement Blamire Moody's siblings included Major Thomas Moody (1809–1839); and Major-General Richard Clement Moody (1813–1887) (who was the first British Governor of the Falkland Islands, and the founder of British Columbia); and James Leith Moody (1816–1896) (who was Chaplain to Royal Navy in China, and to the British Army in the Falkland Islands, and Gibraltar, and Malta, and Crimea); and the Etonian engineer Shute Barrington Moody (b.
-1818).
+Hampden Clement Blamire Moody's siblings included Major Thomas Moody (1809–1839); and Major-General Richard Clement Moody (1813–1887) (who was the first British Governor of the Falkland Islands, and the founder of British Columbia); and The Rev. James Leith Moody (1816–1896) (who was Chaplain to Royal Navy in China, and to the British Army in the Falkland Islands, and Gibraltar, and Malta, and Crimea); and the sugar-manufacture expert Shute Barrington Moody through whom his nephew was Commander Thomas Barrington Moody (b.
+1848) of the Royal Navy.

 Issue

-Hampden Clement Blamire Moody married Louise Harriet Thompson, who was the daughter of Samuel Thompson, at Belfast.
-They had two daughters, Sophia Louise (b.
-14 October 1862) and Harriet Maud Maria (b.
-12 February 1867), and one son Captain Hampden Lewis Clement (b.
-28 February 1855, Hong Kong) of the Queen's Own Royal West Kent Regiment.
-Hampden's wife was living at 41 West Cromwell Road, South Kensington, in 1903.
+Hampden Clement Blamire Moody married Louise Harriet Thomson, who was the daughter of Samuel Thomson, at Belfast, in 1860.
+They had two daughters, Nea Sophia Louise (b.
+14 October 1862), who married O'Donnell Grimshaw, and Harriet Maud Maria (b.
+12 February 1867), and one son.

+Their son Captain Hampden Lewis Clement (b.
+28 February 1865, Hong Kong, d.
+19 December 1924), who was educated at Royal Military Academy, Sandhurst, and resided at The Red House, Brockenhurst, Southampton, served, with the 2nd Battalion of the Queen's Own Royal West Kent Regiment, in South Africa and in the Orange Free State and Orange River Colony, including at Biddulphsberg and Wittebergen, and in the Cape Colony, during 1900, before his retirement from the military on 28 August 1907.
+He was a member of the Army and Navy Club, Pall Mall.